e-j-w/ChartOfNuclides/README.md

 An offline viewer of ENSDF data, **extremely early in development and basically non-functional right now**.
 The UI is implemented in [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).

-The program parses plaintext ENSDF data files (available [here](https://www.nndc.bnl.gov/ensarchivals/)) into a binary database, eventually one will be able to query this for information on various nuclei (levels, cascades, gamma-rays).
+The program parses various plaintext nuclear structure data (listed [here](#collect-data)) into a binary database, eventually one will be able to query this for information on various nuclei (levels, cascades, gamma-rays).

 The goal is to develop a performant and multiplatform tool that will be useful in both professional (nuclear structure research) and educational contexts.